 Cheese Education and Tasting: How does something as simple as milk get converted into thousands of different types of cheeses?
 Let Addie take you through a journey of aromas, flavours, and textures from cheeses that are young and fresh to those that are nutty and old.
 He will guide you through the science of cheese making, while talking about the cultural influences of cheeses from around the world.
 As the class winds down, the focus will shift towards Alberta cheeses and understanding the essence of terroir.
 You will leave the class equipped with ideas of how to prepare a cheese board, how to pair cheese and beer, and innovative ideas of employing cheese in the kitchen.

-Traditional Cooked Jam: Carol Cooper - Make your own traditional cooked jam and with the guidance of Fruits of Sherbrooke turn it into your own personal recipe.
+Unique Flavour Combinations When Making Cooked Jam!: Carol Cooper - Make your own traditional cooked jam and with the guidance of Fruits of Sherbrooke turn it into your own personal recipe.
 Sherbrooke makes their own products with 'rescued' urban fruit that is not being used by homeowners.
 They then create unique flavour profiles that are not found elsewhere - like Apple Lime Cardamom, and Mango Orange Rhubarb, and Taffy Apple.
 In this class you will learn the jam making process and most importantly learn to play with flavours to make it totally your own.
 It is a fun and interactive class where there is a lot of creativity and tasting!

-Intro to Alberta Cocktails: Evan Watson of Three Boars Eatery will tell you everything you need to know about creating and tasting cocktails using local ingredients.
+Farm to Glass - Local Ingredients in Global Cocktails: Evan Watson of Three Boars Eatery will tell you everything you need to know about creating and tasting cocktails using local ingredients.

 You Can Garden Anywhere!
 Sprouts, Micro Greens, and Shoots: In this workshop, Cathryn Sprague will cover the basics of year round indoor gardening, including sprouting (jar and sprouter methods) as well as micro green and shoot production (in soil).
 Participants will receive trays/cells, jars, and seeds which we will plant together during the workshop.
 Participants will be able to bring the trays and jars home to grow and enjoy later.
 During the workshop we will also taste a salad made with the micro greens and shoots we grow!